Buying property in Algiers?

 Is the renter pool growing faster than new supply in Algiers as of 2026?

-Sources and methodology: we triangulated demand signals from World Bank urban population data and supply pipeline information from the Ministry of Housing's AADL 3 update.
-We also incorporated our internal rental market tracking for Algiers communes.
+Sources and methodology: we triangulated demand signals using the World Bank urban population share data for Algeria and supply pipeline data from the Ministry of Housing AADL 3 program note.
+The IMF 2025 Article IV provided macro employment and income context to frame household formation dynamics.
+Our own rental market monitoring complements these sources.

 Are days-on-market for rentals falling in Algiers as of 2026?